 Depending on the state, the Articles of Organization form is sometimes called a Certificate of Organization or Certificate of Formation.
 Articles of Organization is the most common name – but they all mean the same thing: the form used to create your LLC.

 Naming your Limited Liability Company doesn’t cost anything.
 Your Arkansas LLC Name is approved (at no extra cost) when your Articles of Organization filing is approved by the state.

 You may have read online that LLC Name Reservations are required.
 However, this is not true in most states.
-Most states don’t require a business Name Reservation to form an LLC.
+Arkansas doesn’t require a business Name Reservation to form an LLC.
 You simply enter your LLC name when you complete the Articles of Organization form.